Knabrostræde 25: History

-18th century
+Site history, 16891834

 The site was formerly made up of three small properties.
 One of them was listed in Copenhagen's first cadastre of 1689 as No. 9 in Snaren's Quarter, owned by tailor Jens Nielsen.
 Another one was listed as No. 10, owned by stopper Laurids Jensen.
 The third one was listed as No. 77, owned by Icelandic merchant Jens Hansen.
-The three properties were later merged into a single property,possibly after the Copenhagen Fire of 1728.
+The three properties were later merged into a single property, possibly after the Copenhagen Fire of 1728.